 Yerkes is a part of the Robert W. Woodruff Health Sciences Center of Emory University, an academic health science and service center focused on missions of teaching, research, health care and public service.
 Its components include the Emory University School of Medicine, Nell Hodgson Woodruff School of Nursing, and Rollins School of Public Health; Yerkes National Primate Research Center; Emory Winship Cancer Institute; and Emory Healthcare, the largest, most comprehensive health system in Georgia.
 Emory Healthcare includes: The Emory Clinic, Emory-Children's Center, Emory University Hospital, Emory University Hospital Midtown, Wesley Woods Center, Emory University Orthopaedics & Spine Hospital.
 The Woodruff Health Sciences Center has $2.3 billion in operating expenses, 18,000 employees, 2,500 full-time and 1,500 affiliated faculty, 4,500 students and trainees, and a $5.7 billion economic impact on metro Atlanta.

 Through generous gifts from friends of the Yerkes Research Center, we will continue to advance science and improve health by recruiting the best scientists, maintaining and developing state-of-the-art facilities, and purchasing up-to-date equipment.
 To learn more about Campaign Emory and the Yerkes Research Center’s funding priorities, click here.
-You can also make a donation today by clicking here.
 Your support is critical to our continued success and the health of our nation and the world.

-Programs at the Yerkes National Primate Research Center are supported in part by Base Grant No. P51RR-000165 awarded by the National Center for Research Resources of the National Institutes of Health.
+Programs at the Yerkes National Primate Research Center are supported in part by the National Institutes of Health, Office of Research Infrastructure Programs/P51OD011132.